Master in Education Studies (Inquiry-Based Learning)

 • Critically reflect on their experiences in education and document how this reflection informs their practice

-How is the course assessed?
+How is the programme assessed?

-Assessment is linked to the modular nature of the course.
+Assessment is linked to the modular nature of the programme.
 It consists of a variety of assessment methods such as essays, assignments, quizzes, written critiques, learning journals and collaborative work in year one followed by a research proposal and dissertation in year two.

 Early Exit Award